 A: Access Online Services and log into your account.
-To update your mailing address click the drop down menu in the upper right hand corner titled "Online Services".
+To update your mailing address click the drop down menu in the upper right hand corner titled "Online Services" and then "Update Your Contact Information."
 Click on the "Start" button on the following page and follow the prompts to either select a previous address on file or create a new address record.

 A: To check the status of a pending application, access Online Services and log into your account.
-Then click on the “My License/Application information” link on the left menu.
-Here you will be able to view the status of any new, reinstatement, reactivation or renewal application.
+Click on the “My License/Application information” tab to view the status of any new, reinstatement, reactivation or renewal application.
 You will be able to review any incomplete items with instructions on submitting additional information by clicking on the "Review Application Progress" link next to your application listing.

-A: If your license is in a renewal period (within 6 weeks of the license expiration date) you will see a link on the left menu titled “Complete License Renewal.”
+A: If your license is in a renewal period (within 6 weeks of the license expiration date) you will see a link titled “Complete License Renewal.”
 Click on the link and follow the instructions and prompts to renew your license.
-NOTE: If you do not have this link available then your license is not currently in renewal.
-If you feel this is in error, please contact us at email@example.com or 303-894-7800.
+If you do not have this link available, then your license is not currently in renewal.
+If you feel this is in error, please contact us at firstname.lastname@example.org or 303-894-7800.